“I’m sorry you feel that way” is one of those apologies that don’t exactly leave the person falling all over themselves to forgive you.

 But if you offer a fabulous apology, don’t be surprised if the other person feels compelled to say, “I totally forgive you!”

 PS.
 Are you a parent who wants to apologize to your grown child?
-You’ll find more tips, insights and advice in the Guide for Parents of Estranged Adult Children.
+You’ll find more tips, insights and advice in my book, Reconnecting With Your Estranged Adult Child.

 Photo courtesy of FreeDigitalPhotos.net